MediaComem/comem-masrad-dfa/subjects/angular/README.md

 The `getJoke()` method must be modified to not immediately return a joke, but to have an asynchronous signature instead.
 It could take a **callback** or return a [**Promise**][js-promise].

-Since Angular uses the [RxJS][rxjs] library internally when handling HTTP requests, our service method should return an `OBservable` of a `Joke`.
+Since Angular uses the [RxJS][rxjs] library internally when handling HTTP requests, our service method should return an `Observable` of a `Joke`.

 > To learn more about `Observables` and the `RxJS` library, see [the corresponding subject][rxjs-subject].

 ### Making `getJoke()` observable

-For now, let's modify the signature of our `getJoke()` method in `JokeService` in `src/app/services/joke.service.ts` to return an `Observable` of a `Joke`, without actually making an HTTP call yet:
+For now, let's modify the signature of our `getJoke()` method in `JokeService` in `src/app/jokes/joke.service.ts` to return an `Observable` of a `Joke`, without actually making an HTTP call yet:

 ```ts
 // Other imports...